ujwalakavya/wildlife_sanctuary/README.md

 # wildlife_sanctuary
-Its a web application system to automate the sanctuary management, build using HTML,CSS, Javascript and MySQL.
+Its a web application system to automate the sanctuary management, build using HTML, CSS, Javascript, MySQL and NoSql.